A Brief History of the Sun Foundry

 Internal Website Links

 Many of the early railway companies kept good records of their locomotive fleets and we've found records of many of the locomotives built at the Sun Foundry under Charles Todd.
 Our database contains the complete order records for Carrett, Marshall & Co (it's a long list but can be narrowed down by altering the fields at the top of the page).
-The only known survivors of these early companies are the loco Natal and the pump in Armley Mills mentioned earlier as well as a similar pump in a private collection in Queensland Click here for a photo of this pump.
+The only known survivors of Carrett & Marshall are the loco Natal and the pump in Armley Mills mentioned earlier as well as a similar pump in a private collection in Queensland Click here for a photo of this pump.
 (Photo - Derek Rayner)

 External Website Links